crashinvaders/gdx-lml/README.md

 [Autumn GWT](autumn/natives/gwt) provides class scanner for GWT applications.

 ### gdx-autumn-mvc
-[Autumn MVC](mvc) is a model-view-controller framework on top of LibGDX.
+[Autumn MVC](mvc) is a model-view-controller framework on top of libGDX.
 It uses **Autumn** to manage components and **LML** as view templates.
 Makes it easier to maintain assets, internationalization, preferences, music, screen transitions, and so on.
 While other libraries are rather general-purpose, this one forces its structure upon your application - but should be still worth it, considering the amount of things it handles for you.

 ### gdx-websocket
-[LibGDX web sockets library](websocket) aims to extend the default `Net` implementations with cross-platform client-side web sockets.
+[libGDX web sockets library](websocket) aims to extend the default `Net` implementations with cross-platform client-side web sockets.
 Rather than being a huge framework with server-side libraries, this set of libraries offers a simple and somewhat low level, yet pretty powerful client networking API.

 #### gdx-websocket-common
 [Common web sockets library](websocket/natives/common) contains web socket natives for desktop and Android applications using high quality [nv-websocket-client](https://github.com/TakahikoKawasaki/nv-websocket-client) library.